bbauska/inthroughtheoutdoor/REACT Module 1/2. Setting Up your Development Environment/readme.md

 - ### Set up some of the basic global configuration for Git

 ## Downloading and Installing Git
-To install Git on your computer, go to https://git-scm.com/downloads to download the Git installer for your specific computing platform.
+To install Git on your computer, go to [git downloads](https://git-scm.com/downloads) to download the Git installer for your specific computing platform.

 Then, follow the installation steps as you install Git using the installer.

-You can find more details about installing Git at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+You can find more details about installing Git at [getting started installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 This document lists several ways of installing Git on various platforms.

 Installing some of the GUI tools like GitHub Desktop will also install Git on your computer.